XXVII. One Needs No Paradise When the Rain Falls

 Of course, and the boat came,

-Of course, and the boat came,+the gondola with its singular oarsman,
+the gondola with its singular oarsman,

 And the crowd got in, a thousand souls,